How do I synchronize changes to an item with no logical join?

 Common sense says that the first thing we should consider is the row-counts.
 If they’re low, a full scan / serial or sequential read on the target table won’t take too long so we can test-run the rule and confirm its success.
 Tables of any significant row-count, however, may need an index to help optimize performance.

-In the screen-shot above, you’ll see the highlighted options to generate the create and drop statements for indexes which will support the synch operation.
-With these statements in hand we can quickly build rules which will pre- and post- process the Synch Manager.
+In the screen-shot above, you’ll see the highlighted options to generate the create and drop statements for indexes which will support the sync operation.
+With these statements in hand we can quickly build rules which will pre- and post- process the Sync Manager.
 Choose the “Get all CREATE & Drop Stmts…” option:

 CTL-A / CTL-C the panel content.
-Our next step is to create Data Masker Command Rules within the Synch Manager to create and drop the indexes at the appropriate times.
-Close the index management panels and return to the Synch Manager main page.
+Our next step is to create Data Masker Command Rules within the Sync Manager to create and drop the indexes at the appropriate times.
+Close the index management panels and return to the Sync Manager main page.
 In this, you’ll find the option to Add Rules and it’s a “Command Rule” which we want to generate.